 When it comes to setting up an IRS payment plan, there are a few options to choose from.
+A skilled IRS tax lawyer can help you determine the right option for you.
 In general, the type of arrangement you can obtain depends on the amount of taxes that you owe and how quickly you are able to pay.
 Let’s take a look at the different kinds of tax payment plans that are available through the IRS.

 Individual Installment Agreement

 This payment plan applies to individuals who owe $50,000 or less in income tax, interest, and penalties (combined).
 With an installment agreement, you can make regular monthly payments over time.
 Payments can be made through Direct Debit (from your bank account), check or money order, credit card (online or by phone), EFTPS (Electronic Federal Tax Payment System), payroll deduction (from your employer), or an Online Payment Agreement (OPA).
 When you set up an installment agreement, make sure you will be able to make the monthly payments without defaulting.
 Defaulting on your loan can not only hurt your credit, but it can also lead to your installment agreement being invalidated.

 Installment Agreement for Individuals Who Owe Over $50,000